mbustama/NuOscProbExact/README.md

 For more information about these cases, refer to the paper [arXiv:1904.XXXXX](https://arxiv.org/abs/1904.XXXXX) and inspect the contents of the file `globaldefs.py`.

-### Oscillations in vacuum: fixed baseline, varying energy
+### Three-neutrino oscillations in vacuum: fixed baseline, varying energy

 Now we fix the baseline at, say, 1300 km, and vary the energy between 100 MeV and 10 GeV.